 The Society of Cardiothoracic Surgeons says more than half of the nation's heart-and-chest specialists are set to retire by 2023, which will drive demand for new specialists.
 Demand will also be driven by an aging population that will need more medical services.

-The first step is a bachelor’s degree.
+The first step to a cardiothoracic surgeon education is a bachelor’s degree.
 You can major in any field in undergraduate school, as long as you take one year each of biology, general chemistry, inorganic chemistry, physics and calculus.
 During your junior year, plan to take the Medical College Admissions Test (MCAT), a multiple-choice exam that covers physical science, biology and verbal reasoning.
-As of 2013, it cost $270 to register for the MCAT, with an additional $85 fee for candidates who take the exam at an international test site outside the United States.
+As of 2019, it cost anywhere from $315 to $370 to register for the MCAT, with an additional $110 fee for candidates who take the exam at an international test site outside the United States.

 Like all medical doctors, cardiothoracic surgeons in the United States need a license to practice in their respective states.
 Requirements vary.
 Some states, including Arizona, California, Florida and Pennsylvania, mandate one year of postgraduate residency training for U.S. medical school graduates.
 Nevada requires the most post-graduate training, at three years.
 Most states have higher minimum training standards for graduates of international medical schools -- often an additional one to two years of post-graduate experience.